Investors are ready for mid-market C&I solar – is solar ready for them?

 The maturation of financiers and asset owners.
 The financiers and project owners at the top of the heap continue to grab more and more market share, with the top 10’s share going from 26% in 2019 to 34% in 2021.

 “The implications of that number continuing to rise means that some commercial asset owners are starting to achieve their goal of creating some amount of standardization in this industry,” Davis says.

-The feeling is financiers and asset owners are more comfortable with diversity of this segment, investors are more comfortable with how these projects perform, and developers are more adept at prepping their end of things. the bespoke nature of the projects in this segment is much less of an issue. and developers/asset owners get more efficient at financing projects, even as they continue to have a variety of traits.
+The feeling is financiers and asset owners are more comfortable with diversity in this segment, investors are more comfortable with how these projects perform, and developers are more adept at prepping their end of things.

 “The projects themselves are still pretty bespoke, but these players are finding ways to deal with it more efficiently and effectively,” Davis says.

 Davis points specifically to the financing platform model of CleanCapital, which has made a number of big acquisitions this year, solidifying the company’s spot as one of the Top 10 mid-market solar asset owners.
 In June, the company announced it had acquired BQ Energy, the largest U.S. brownfield developer with a GW pipeline in development.
 Following that was CleanCapital’s entrance into Guam with a 36.6 MW solar facility – the company’s single largest acquisition to date.